An impressively elegant yet easy dessert!

 - When it begins to steam, remove pot from heat and let the mixture steep for 15 minutes.

-- After 15 minutes, combine the cold water and gelatin mixture in a large glass measure or other non-reactive vessel with a broad opening and, preferably, a pouring spout.
+- After 15 minutes, combine the cold water and gelatin in a large glass measuring cup or other heatproof jug.

 - Return the cream and fruit to medium heat, bringing it just to the steaming point again.

 - Place a large fine-meshed strainer over the vessel that has the gelatin mixture in it (if you don’t have a fine-meshed strainer, line yours with several layers of cheesecloth.

 - Pour the hot cream and fruit through the strainer into the container.
 Press down on the blackberries to extract as much of the juice as you can, without pressing seeds through the strainer or cheesecloth.
 Discard the fruit pulp.